frontdev98/Extended-JWT-Authentication/README.md

 SMTP_USER="yandexuser"           # user
-SMTP_PASS="dfgdsfg76787fdsghdsh"   # user's password or application password API_URL="http://localhost:5000"       # URL that will be sent in mail text body
+SMTP_PASS="dfgdsfg76787fdsghdsh"   # user's password or application password API_URL="http://localhost:5000"       # URL that will be sent in mail text body CLIENT_URL="http://localhost:3000"    # Redirect to this host after account activation (to Frontend)
 ```

 Run database migration using Prisma: